The Global Malaria Epidemic

 - Insecticide-treated bed nets (ITN).
-The number of ITNs delivered to sub-Saharan Africa increased from 6 million in 2004 to 145 million in 2011.1 However, while ITN ownership and use is growing, access remains limited—In 2011, while 53% of African households owned at least one ITN, only 33% of the population slept under an ITN.1
+The number of ITNs delivered to sub-Saharan Africa increased from 6 million in 2004 to 145 million in 2010, and is estimated to be 136 million in 2013.1 However, while ITN ownership and use is growing, access remains limited—in 2013, while 54% of African households owned at least one ITN, only 36% of the population slept under an ITN.1

 - Indoor residual spraying (IRS).
-IRS is commonly used in the Americas, South-East Asia, and Europe, and to a lesser extent in Africa, the Eastern Mediterranean, and the Western Pacific.1 In 2011, 80 countries were implementing IRS, and the number of people in Africa protected by IRS increased from less than 5% of those at risk in 2005 to 11% in 2010, and remained the same in 2011.1 Resistance to insecticides has emerged as a problem in Latin America, South-East Asia, and the Western Pacific.4
+IRS is commonly used in the Americas, South-East Asia, and Europe, and to a lesser extent in Africa, the Eastern Mediterranean, and the Western Pacific.1 In 2012, 88 countries were implementing IRS, and the share of people in Africa protected by IRS increased from less than 5% of those at risk in 2005 to 11% in 2010, but fell to 8% in 2012.1 Resistance to insecticides has emerged as a problem in Latin America, South-East Asia, and the Western Pacific.4

-- A malaria vaccine is not yet available, although clinical trials are underway and initial results have been released.12
+- A malaria vaccine is not yet available, although clinical trials are underway and initial results have been released.11

-- Multidrug-resistant malaria is now prevalent in Africa, South America, the Western Pacific, and South-East Asia.14 While ACTs have been introduced to treat resistant strains, evidence suggests ACT resistance is occurring in parts of Asia.1, 15
+- Multidrug-resistant malaria is now prevalent in Africa, South America, the Western Pacific, and South-East Asia.13 While ACTs have been introduced to treat resistant strains, evidence suggests ACT resistance is occurring in parts of Asia.1, 14

-- In response to the prevalence of drug resistance, in 2011, WHO published a plan outlining five key recommendations for the management of resistance to ACT.16
+- In response to the prevalence of drug resistance, in 2011, WHO published a plan outlining five key recommendations for the management of resistance to ACT, and in 2013 it released a framework that describes priority areas for ACT resistance in the Mekong region.15, 16

 The U.S. Government Response